 - a.
-Those who wish to may apply for KAP credit; acceptance into the KAP program is determined by Kenyon College.
-It is not necessary to be in KAP to be in the class. - b.
-This course is LAB-BASED.
-We do, on average, a lab a week.
-Some have formal lab reports; others have data sheets. - c.
 Although there is a biological focus to the second semester Kenyon courses, the major chemical topics (equilibrium, atomic structure and bonding, kinetics) are the same as a traditional second-semester chemistry course.
-Students enrolled in KAP will have the same coursework as those enrolled only in AP Chemistry, but may have additional laboratory activities. - d.
-Students may earn a maximum of 3.0 Kenyon units while in high school. - e.
-The class is graded on a weighted scale.
-Tests and quizzes are 55% of the grade, labs and projects 35%, and Free Response and homework are 10% of the grade.
-For students who receive a C or higher, AP-level courses at Hilliard Davidson High School receive an extra quality point when calculating grade point average.
-(A = 5.0, B = 4.0, C = 3.0, D = 1.0, F = 0.0) - f.
+Students enrolled in KAP will have the same chemistry content as those enrolled only in AP Chemistry. - b.
+Students may earn a maximum of 3.0 Kenyon units while in high school. - c.
 I will submit four separate grades to Kenyon College.
 Students receive separate lecture and lab grades for each semester.
 These grades are not figured into the Davidson GPA and may be different than the grade on the student's Davidson report card.